 - Miles driven for charity purposes can also be deducted

-Be sure to check with your accountant or the IRS website for the current standard mileage rates as they can fluctuate from year to year.
+Be sure to check with your accountant or the IRS website for the current standard mileage rates, as they fluctuate yearly.

 Track Your Income

-A simple spreadsheet with a few columns including date, company and amount does the trick!
-Then I add an extra column to mark the date I actually receive the payment.
-This helps me to know what income to claim since I only claim the income I actually receive in that calendar year.
-It also allows me to see, at a glance, if I have any outstanding payments I need to follow up on.
+A simple spreadsheet with a few columns, including date, company, and amount, does the trick.
+Add an extra column to mark the date you received the payment.
+This helps to know what income to claim and makes it easy to see if you’re missing any payments so you can follow up.

-One thing that helped me keep better track of my finances was to open a separate business checking account.
-You can do this at your local bank and be sure to look for an account free of maintenance fees and balance requirements.
+If you are self-employed, it’s important to separate your business and personal finances.
+You can set up separate bank accounts at your local bank, and be sure to look for an account free of maintenance fees and balance requirements.

-Not only does this ensure your business and personal finances aren’t getting mixed up, but your account statements will reflect business transactions only making it very easy to check over to make sure nothing was missed.
+Not only does this ensure your business and personal finances aren’t co-mingling, but your account statements will reflect business transactions only, making it easy to check over to ensure nothing was overlooked.

-Basically, if you’re owed a refund that means you’ve given the IRS more money over the course of the year than you needed to and essentially have given them a zero percent loan all year long…aren’t you sweet?!
-I can promise you, however, they are not as sweet when the situation is reversed.
+Basically, if you’re owed a refund, that means you’ve given the IRS more money over the course of the year than you needed to and essentially have given them a zero percent loan all year long…aren’t you sweet?!
+Unfortunately, the IRS is not as generous.

-While I know the thought of possibly having to pay the government can be scary, it makes more sense to have that extra money in your pay all year long.
-A tax return is not a bonus.
+While the thought of possibly paying the government can be scary, it makes more sense to have that extra money in your pay all year.
+A tax refund is not a bonus.

-Moving forward we plan on adjusting our withholdings with the goal of trying to break even at tax time.
-This will allow us to get the extra money in our paycheck and actually put it to work for us.
-We will be able to invest it in our high yield savings account and earn interest instead of the IRS having our money all year and not paying us interest.
+Speak with your accountant or HR representative to get advice about adjusting your withholdings in an effort to break even at tax time.
+This will allow you to receive that additional amount in your paycheck so you can put it to work for you year-round.
+You can invest it in our high-yield savings account or index funds and earn interest instead of the IRS having your money all year and not paying you interest.